U-boat Crew Casualties

 U-214, 7 May 1943

-At 10.14 hours, the outbound boat was attacked out of the sun by the British Halifax aircraft HR745 (58 Sqdn RAF/S, pilot W/C W.E.
-Oulton, DFC) in the Bay of Biscay.
-The aircraft was damaged by AA fire in the first attack, but made a second to drop the remaining 3 depth charges.
-The boat evaded both attacks and then crash-dived with only minor damage, but the commander Kptlt Günther Reeder had been severely wounded by gunfire (he did not sail again on U-boats).
-The I.WO Oblt Rupprecht Stock took over the command and brought U-214 back to base.
+10.14 hrs, Bay of Biscay, outbound: British Halifax bomber HR745 (RAF Sqdn 58/S, pilot W/C W.E.
+Oulton), attacked from out of the sun.
+Despite being hit by flak, it returned to drop three depth charges.
+The boat evaded both attacks and dived with only minor damage, but the commander, Kptlt Günther Reeder was severely wounded by gunfire (he no longer served in U-boats after this).
+The I WO, Oblt Rupprecht Stock took command and brought U-214 to base.

-The aircraft was formerly credited with the destruction of U-663, but this boat sank after being attacked by an Australian Sunderland aircraft (10 Sqdn RAAF/W).
+This aircraft was formerly credited with the destruction of U-663 in this attack, but U-663 sank following an attack by Australian Sunderland flying boat W/William, 10 Sqdn RAAF.

 U-306, 7 May 1943